Blog

 Using the ToSql()

-Nick Craver wrote some scenarios to illustrate the risk about the overload.
-The next samples are just some pastes of his work that you can find here.
+Nick Craver wrote some scenarios to illustrate the risk related to the overloads.
+The next samples are just excerpts of his work, which you can find here.

 static class Program